-- Remarketing and similar audiences (including Google Ads and YouTube)
+- Your data segments and similar segments (including Google Ads and YouTube)

-If there is a tie between two rules, a "Multiply" rule will be selected over an “Add” rule.
-If there is still a tie (meaning more than 1 “Multiply” rule), the rule with the highest multiplier adjustment will be selected.
+If there is a tie between 2 rules, a "Multiply" rule will be selected over an “Add” rule.
+If there is still a tie (meaning more than one “Multiply” rule), the rule with the highest multiplier adjustment will be selected.

 As announced on November 1, 2022, similar audiences will be transitioned to more durable solutions.
 Starting May 1, 2023, there will be changes that will affect the way similar segments are used in Google Ads.
 Learn more about these Changes to audience targeting.